Renting A Villa For Your Family Vacation in Jamaica!

 Why are Jamaicans such good athletes?
 One thought is the years of running from slavery made Jamaicans being fast a necessity.
 Almost all the top Jamaican sprinters are direct descendants from Maroons or free people who escaped slavery.
 Couple that with the excellent root vegetables and local fruit locals grow up eating and the hard-core Jamaican coaches, you have a group of people born to run.

 Jamaican Patio is a Stand-Alone Language.

-You might have heard that the national language of Jamaica is English, but Jamaicans speak it a little differently.
-This isn’t exactly true.
-Many Jamaicans speak Patois, a conglomerate of English words with native West African influences and its own unique grammar system.
+You might have heard that the national language of Jamaica is English, but Jamaicans speak patio.
+Many Jamaicans speak Patois, a conglomerate of English words with native West African influences and unique grammar.
 That makes Jamaican creole its own unique language.

 Will you, an English speaker, understand the Jamaican creole?
 You might pick up on a word or two, but you won’t get it unless you’ve studied Patois.
 Don’t worry: Jamaicans speak English as well.

 Jamaica Used to be a Hotspot for Pirates.

 Jamaica became a top hub for pirates in the 1600s.
 Why?
 Well, you can’t be a pirate without rum, and Jamaica had lots of that.

 Port Royal became the pirate capital of the world.
 Led by none other than captain Henry Morgan (Captain Morgan rum anyone?), the pirates could pillage and plunder the many trade vessels that sailed by.
 Captain Morgan buried here.

 Port Royal wasn’t known for its morality, either, formally being called the wickedest city on earth, due to its reputation of being full of bars, brothels, and pirates.